tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

 This will create a scatterplot file called: **ukRunScatterplot.pdf**.
 Verify that you can view this pdf.

-Next type the commands below to reuse the European GWAS data and PRSice with the genotype-phenotype data from a Japan.
+Next type the commands below to reuse the European GWAS data and PRSice with the genotype-phenotype data from Japan.
 ```
     ./code/PRSice --base data/EURO_GWAS.assoc --target data/japanTarget/japanTarget --binary-target F --out japanRun
     Rscript --vanilla code/plot_prs_results.R data/japanTarget/japanTarget.pheno japanRun.best